anvis/GenAI/GenAI/Notes/02-LLM.md

    - The rise of deep learning and vector-based language understanding enabled modern LLMs.
    - Since GPT-2 (2019), rapid advancements have led to GPT-4, Gemini, and domain-specific AI tools.
    - Future trends include efficient models, open-source AI, multimodal capabilities (text, image, video), and regulatory oversight.

+## How Deep Neural Networks Train LLMs

+Deep neural networks are the backbone of **how LLMs learn and refine their responses**.
+They automate training, helping models improve over time.

+**1. Training vs. Testing Data Sets**
+- The model starts by being exposed to **two types of datasets**:
+  - **Training Data** – The initial dataset where patterns are learned.
+  - **Testing Data** – Used to evaluate how well the model applies what it learned.

+- Example given in the transcript:
+  - An LLM is trained to understand if “pineapple belongs on pizza.”
+  - It looks through past references of the word “pineapple” in various contexts.
+  - Then, it **ranks possible answers** based on probability.

+**2. Probability-Based Responses**
+- Instead of knowing meaning like a human, the LLM **assesses likelihood** based on text frequency.
+- It generates multiple possible answers and assigns a **completion score** to each.
+  - Example from transcript:
+    - *"Pineapples don’t do math"* → Low score (bad response).
+    - *"Pineapples don’t belong on pizza"* → High score (accurate response).

+**3. Hyperparameters & Feedback Loop**
+- Hyperparameters help refine the **accuracy of responses**.
+- The model is continuously **judged by humans** (reinforcement learning).
+- When users rate responses (e.g., ChatGPT feedback pop-up), the model **adjusts based on accuracy**.

+**4. Response Refinement & Specialization**
+- The model eventually **remembers high-confidence answers** without re-ranking.
+- This principle applies to complex tasks like:
+  - **Text Generation** – Creating fluent responses.
+  - **Translation** – Converting words between languages.
+  - **Summarization** – Condensing long-form text accurately.
+  - **Code Generation** – Generating correct and debuggable code.

+Since **LLMs don’t just rely on fixed rules**, training requires **billions of iterations**, neural weight adjustments, and refinement through **self-learning and human feedback**.

 ## Token in LLM